Swim Terms Glossary

 Scratch –The withdrawal of an entry from an event prior to the event being closed by the Clerk of Course.

 Seeding – Method using submitted times for determining which swimmers will swim in which heats; the fastest swimmers will be seeded in the middle lanes (4 & 5).
 As mentioned under “HEATS”, the slower swimmers in an event swim in the first heats, the fastest in the last heats.
 The swimmers are seeded by heat and within each heat according to their times so that each swimmer can, ideally, swim to the best of his or her ability.
 The fastest swimmer in each heat is seeded in the center lane (lane 3 in a 6 lane).
 There are different types of seeding, but generally, the fastest are in the last heat.
 Seeding cannot be changed at the meet and sometimes your swimmer will be seeded at an older slower time.
+Fastest swimmers are seeded in the middle for better visibility of other swimmers, less wake from other swimmers, less water resistance from water bouncing off edges of pool.

 Starter – Deck official in charge of starting the heats; verifies that no swimmer is in motion prior to the start signal.